 - Do not wait for “inspiration” to arrive.
 Most great writers and composers agree that purposeful thinking and planning is a must.

-- Since planning and purposeful thinking is needed, check out our prewriting strategy handouts to think of more ideas through freewriting, or organize the existing ones through listing, thought mapping/webbing, or outlining.
+- Since planning and purposeful thinking is needed, check out our prewriting strategies to think of more ideas through freewriting, or organize the existing ones through listing, thought mapping/webbing, or outlining.

 - Reread articles used in your research to engross yourself in the conversation.
 You might even find a new angle worthy of exploration with a second reading.